Pre-exchange of Contracts

 When buying a new investment the Legal fees will typically include Stamp Duty, Solicitors Fees and Search Fees.
-These costs normally increase inline with property value and can vary depending on the property location itself.
-The table below will help you identify some of the most common legal costs.
+These costs normally increase in line with property value, and can vary depending on the property location itself.
+The information below will help you identify some of the most common legal costs.

 Stamp duties - (Transfer costs)

-It is possible after 6-12 months to remortgage your investment, especially if you have purchased below market value right at the start.
-The banks will reassess value based on existing sales in the area and allow a Buy To Let increase in mortgage based on 70% of the new value.
-This is generally called a re mortgage (second bond) and costs incurred here generally are:
+It is possible after 6-12 months to re-mortgage your investment, especially if you have purchased below market value right at the start.
+The banks will reassess value based on existing sales in the area, and allow a Buy To Let increase in mortgage based on 70% of the new value.
+This is generally called a re-mortgage (second bond) and costs incurred are generally:

-From April 2009, stamp duty was put on a “holiday” for property valued up to £250,000 for first time buyers to boost the property market effective for 2 years.
+From April 2009, stamp duty was put on a "holiday" for property valued up to £250,000 for first time buyers, in order to boost the property market effective for 2 years.
 From April 2011 stamp duty rose to 5% for property valued over £1,000,000.
 There is talk that this holiday might happen again which will be good for investors below the first threshold.

 Mortgage Lenders and banks will normally charge an arrangement fee, a booking fee and a valuation fee.
 It is not normally possible to indicate typical costs for these items as they vary considerably between lenders, and between mortgage products.
 Lenders often introduce incentives where these costs have been reduced, some lenders will also offer to pay an amount towards the legal costs of the purchase.